September 2015 Newsletter

 Commercially, I have done a fair bit of drone work so far including:

-However, aerial imaging really compliments ground stuff well too and it actually landed me a 2017 wedding booking as I promised to do some aerial footage of their day, weather permitting.
+However, aerial imaging really compliments ground stuff well too.
+It actually landed me a 2017 wedding booking as I promised to do some aerial footage of their day, weather permitting.
 They saw 14 other photographers!

 So, this month…